KevinvdBurg/xdebuginstaller/README.md

 ##Configuring
 ###PhpStorm with XDebug

-Follow the following steps:
+Take the following steps:

 1. Go to:
-   * For Windows & Linux: Settings -> Languages & Frameworks -> PHP
+   * Windows & Linux: Settings -> Languages & Frameworks -> PHP
-   * For MAC: Preferences -> Languages & Frameworks -> PHP.
+   * MAC: Preferences -> Languages & Frameworks -> PHP.
 2. Click the ... behind your interperter.
 3. Click the reload icon, behind the PHP exec path.
 The debug version should now appear.
 4. Now eat a pie

 ###JIT Debugging

-Follow the following steps:
+Take the following steps:

 1. Go to:
-   * For Windows & Linux: Settings -> Languages & Frameworks -> PHP
+   * Windows & Linux: Settings -> Languages & Frameworks -> PHP
-   * For MAC: Preferences -> Languages & Frameworks -> PHP..
+   * MAC: Preferences -> Languages & Frameworks -> PHP..
 2. Click the ... behind your interperter.
 3. Click the ... behind the configuration options.
 4. Add the following key:value -> xdebug.remote_mode:jit